Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 1. Seamless service discovery with VPC Lattice when using custom domain names.

-• All the DNS resolution is configured in the private hosted zone you desire.
+• All the DNS resolution is configured in the Private Hosted Zone you choose.

-• Anytime an Amazon VPC Lattice service is created in any AWS account, its DNS configuration (custom and service-managed domain names) is sent to the AWS account managing the DNS configuration.
-These messages are processed by creating an Alias record.
+• Anytime a VPC Lattice service is created/deleted in any AWS Account, its DNS configuration (custom and service-managed domain names for created resources) is sent to the AWS Account managing the DNS configuration.
+This messages are processed by creating an Alias record.

 This guidance supposes a centralized model in terms of the DNS resolution, as follows: